electronicshaman/Diggings/packages/game/docs/high_level_summary.md

 ## Key Design Principles

 - **Fail fast** - If something isn't fun in the prototype, change it immediately
 - **Data-driven** - Everything should be tweakable without code changes
 - **Show, don't hide** - Enemy intents visible, time effects clear
+- **Respect the player's time** - 30-45 minute runs, quick combat resolution
+- **Embrace the digital medium** - Do things only possible in video games
+- **Fail fast** - If something isn't fun in the prototype, change it immediately
+- **Data-driven** - Everything should be tweakable without code changes
+- **Show, don't hide** - Enemy intents visible, time effects clear